canada-ca/open-source-logiciel-libre/en/contribution.md

 ### Treasury Board of Canada Secretariat (Chief Information Officer Branch), in consultation with other departments, is responsible for the following

-- Developing standards, guidelines, and tools, and providing interpretive advice and guidance on these instruments;
+* Developing standards, guidelines, and tools, and providing interpretive advice and guidance on these instruments;
-- Communicating and engaging the government-wide Web community on the plans, progress, risks and challenges associated with implementing this standard and its supporting instruments in the federal government; and
+* Communicating and engaging the government-wide Web community on the plans, progress, risks and challenges associated with implementing this standard and its supporting instruments in the federal government; and
-- Poviding support to the CIO Council and other committees and working groups, as necessary, to address government-wide challenges and opportunities related to implementing this standard and its supporting instruments.
+* Poviding support to the CIO Council and other committees and working groups, as necessary, to address government-wide challenges and opportunities related to implementing this standard and its supporting instruments.
-- Publishing and maintaining the list of exclusions from specific requirements.
+* Publishing and maintaining the list of exclusions from specific requirements.

 ## Exceptions

-asdf
+*To be defined*
+Examples:

+* Code being tested and is disposable, not bringing value to Government or Canadians.
+* Software deemed of National security value.

 ## Definitions